James O. Park, MD, FACS

-Dr. Park's clinical practice is focused on the treatment of benign and malignant diseases of the liver, gall bladder, bile duct, pancreas, and upper gastrointestinal tract.
-He is an active member of the UWMC Multidisciplinary Liver Tumor Clinic and the Seattle Cancer Care Alliance Pancreas Cancer Specialty Clinic.
-He is pioneering minimally invasive robotic surgery for complex hepatobiliary and pancreatic diseases.
-His research lab studies cancer-targeted imaging and treatment using nanotechnology.
+My clinical practice is focused on the treatment of benign and malignant diseases of the liver, gall bladder, bile duct, pancreas and upper gastrointestinal tract.
+I am the director of the UW Liver Tumor Clinic and an active member of the Center for Advanced Minimally Invasive Liver Oncologic Therapy (CAMILOT), where I am pioneering minimally invasive robotic surgery for complex hepatobiliary diseases.